 Students may be assigned to their homes while awaiting placement in the Elmore County Alternative Program.
 It is the responsibility of the parent/guardian to pick up academic assignments from the home school until placement date at ECAP or until assigned days are complete.

 CLASS III OFFENSES

-Police report may be filed (if applicable to the local criminal code) and petition signed with Elmore County Judicial System for all Class III offenses depending on age and maturity of student.
+Police report may be filed (if applicable to the Alabama Criminal Code or local ordinances) and petition signed with Elmore County Judicial System for all Class III offenses depending on age and maturity of student.